pyxfluff/pyxfluff/README.md

 I'm Pyx, a full stack developer in 5+ languages and UI/UX designer.
 I mainly program in Lua, Python, TypeScript, and HTML + SASS (yes HTML is programming).

-Aside from being a poor attempt at a software enginner I am a game developer in Roblox and Unreal.
+Aside from being a poor attempt at a software engineer I am a game developer in Roblox and Unreal.

 ## Active Websites